 Make a Temari Ball for Beginners Learn the Japanese art of temari and how to wrap, measure and embroider a ball.
 Ladies of 17th century Japan would challenge each other to see who could embroider the most beautiful designs using scrunched up pieces of silk to create the core of the ball.
 Also originally used as toys for children, the temari balls became ever more intricate and ultimately became the decorative items they remain today.

-Suitability Level 1 Temari workshop, suitable for complete beginners and all abilities.
+Suitability - Beginners Level 1 Temari workshop, suitable for complete beginners and all abilities.

-Date(s) Saturday 6th October 2018 (fully booked) Saturday 9th March 2019 (fully booked) Please contact us to register your interest for future dates and/or to join a reserve list for the above workshops.
+Date(s) Saturday 6th October 2018 (fully booked) Saturday 9th March 2019 (1 place now available) Please contact us to register your interest for future dates and/or to join a reserve list for the above workshops.

 Times 10.00 am. to 4.00 pm. with 30 minutes for lunch Arrival: From 9.30 am.